-In RI, new research is now documenting vegetation shifts, seaward edge erosion and drainage channel expansion, and the net loss of marsh area (Watson et al. 2017a), but few studies have linked these changes to overabundant crabs despite proliferating anecdotal reports of localized high Uca densities in marshes.
+In RI, new research is now documenting vegetation shifts, seaward edge erosion, drainage channel expansion, and the net loss of marsh area (Watson et al. 2017a), but few studies have linked these changes to overabundant crabs despite proliferating anecdotal reports of localized high Uca densities in marshes.
 As late as 2007, Holdredge et al. (2009) reported that creekbank vegetation loss and Sesarma densities were very low in RI compared to Cape Cod marshes.
 By 2013, however, Bertness et al. (2014) documented an increase in creekbank vegetation loss over time in some RI marshes and attributed this to increased Sesarma gazing due to overfishing as in Cape Cod.
 In fact, Coverdale et al. (2013b) report that this is a region-wide phenomenon that is occurring at least from Long Island Sound to Massachusetts.
 The evidence linking creekbank vegetation loss to Sesarma grazing in RI is compelling, but the sea-level rise-induced Uca expansion in CT, reports of creekbank vegetation loss in Maine linked to Carcinus, and reports of high Uca densities across RI call for investigations into the potential role of other crab species in addition to Sesarma.
 Moreover, it is difficult to definitively link marsh changes over time in RI to increasing crab populations, or to specific crab species, because time-series data on crab abundance is generally lacking and because no recent studies have considered all marsh crab species simultaneously.

 The above-mentioned studies demonstrate that crab populations are impacting salt marshes across New England and identify sea-level rise and overfishing of crab predators as drivers of expanding crab populations in some locations.
 However, more research is needed to quantify the relative degree of impacts to marshes from multiple crab species and to identify environmental parameters that affect the distribution and abundance of each species.
 We therefore conducted a field study in 2014 to describe spatial patterns in marsh crab communities at different scales and to examine relationships between crab populations and vegetation, elevation, and soil characteristics.
-The specific goals of this study were to 1) describe current marsh crab community and population demographics, 2) quantify spatial patterns in crab species among marshes and habitats, and 3) identify significant correlates of crab abundances in multiple marsh habitats.
+The specific goals of this study were to 1) describe current marsh crab community and population demographics, 2) quantify patterns in crab species among marshes and habitats, and 3) identify significant correlates of crab abundances in multiple marsh habitats.
 We also included a second study component to quantify recent temporal trends in crab abundance, creekbank vegetation loss, and a variety of potential drivers of crabs and vegetation loss.
 Our study provides insight into the current composition, distribution, and habitat use of marsh crabs in RI and serves as a baseline to which future studies can be compared to assess change.
 It provides additional insight into the potential causes and effects of changes in crab abundance over time in southern New England salt marshes.
 Most studies focus either on Uca or Sesarma individually; here we focus on all dominant crab species simultaneously to provide a holistic assessment of crab dynamics in RI marshes.

 Methods